To combat superbugs, researchers are working to develop new classes of antibiotics and find ways around antibiotic resistance.

 Superbugs: the Crisis of Antibiotic Resistance

-Antibiotic-resistant bacteria have earned the infamous nickname “superbugs” as they can even resist antimicrobial therapy, sometimes even when targeted with multiple drugs.
+Antibiotic-resistant bacteria have earned the infamous nickname “superbugs” as they can resist antimicrobial therapy, sometimes even when targeted with multiple drugs.

 Threatening the resurgence of incurable infectious diseases, superbugs pose a worrisome health challenge for the world.